 I browsed the menu while sipping on my yuzu drink, but decided on one of everything!

-Everything we ate was delicious.
+Every dish we ate was delicious.
 I felt tears of joy to be able to travel to experience new and wonderful things again and push my perceptions outside its boundaries.
 All the dishes looked simple, but the flavours were amplified to achieve maximum delight.
-The food was so good that after we were done eating one of everything, we had to go back and order another round of dumplings and shrimp toast!
+The food was so good that after we were done eating one of everything, we had to order another round of dumplings and shrimp toast!

 Needless to say, I loved everything about Locust, especially the passion and enthusiasm of Chef Trevor Moran.
 The meal was so good, that I went back again 2 days later because I couldn’t leave Nasvhille without tasting all of Locust’s amazing dishes again.